PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 Now that you are completely up-to-date with `main` and that you have finished your feature, you can switch to main and use `git merge` or `git rebase` with your feature branch to apply the changes to `main`, and push it.

-> :bulb: This process can be made using Pull Requests on GitHub, but this is not the focus right now.
+> 💡 This process can be made using Pull Requests on GitHub, but this is not the focus right now.

 ### :pushpin: Task: